brianguenter/Benchmarks/Readme.md

 # Benchmark Problems

+**These benchmarks are not complete nor are they fully debugged.
+Results will change over the next few days.**

 This is a set of benchmarks to compare FastDifferention (**FD**) to several other AD algorithms:
 * ForwardDiff
 * ReverseDiff